Publish Novellas 1 September 2021

 With trepidation, Evelyn paces the hospital waiting room.
 The aroma of disinfectants irritates her, but she knows she has to be in there.
 Her heart is pounding in her chest as she wonders what could have happened with Ted.

-Evelyn remembers what she did for some kids in Africa.
-She remembers how, when placed on the same treatment, the kids would gain weight and be relatively healthy for years at a stretch.
+She realizes what she did for some kids in Africa.
+She understands how, when placed on the same treatment, the kids would gain weight and be relatively healthy for years at a stretch.
 She remembers how they thrived under her care.

 ‘I should have started with him first!’ she thinks to herself as she paces the waiting room.